 Royal Caribbean ships are made with families in mind – so if your two-year-old has older siblings, you can be sure that they’ll never run out of activities.
 However, popular Royal Caribbean activities like rock-climbing walls, ice-skating and zip-lines may not be top of your cruise ship wish list if you’ve got a little one to think of.

 Although some of the facilities on-board won’t appeal, your two-year-old is sure to love the parent-baby playgroup.
 These 45-minute sessions are free of charge and take place in the Royal Tots Nursery, where your little ones can enjoy toys, games, arts and crafts along with their parents and other babies and toddlers.

-If you fancy a little me-time without your tot whilst on-board, you have the choice of either booking them into the Royal Tots Nursery or hiring an in-room babysitter.
-The Royal Tots Nursery is available on most ships and costs $8 per hour.
+If you fancy a little me-time without your tot whilst on-board,you can book them into the Royal Tots Nursery which is available on most ships and costs $8 per hour.
 Opening hours vary but it is usually open until midnight each evening as well as selected sessions in the daytime.
 Staff provide you with a wireless phone so that you can call them to check on your child at any time, or they can call you if there are any problems.
-Babysitters are also available who will arrive at your stateroom armed with books and games for a minimum of two hours.
-The charge is $19 per hour for up to three children within the same family.
+Royal Caribbean also previously offered in-room babysitting services, though this has now been discontinued due to availability.